 This Section 8.6.1 applies only in the event the Interconnection Request will result in an interconnection to, or modification to, the transmission facilities of Western-UGP.
-Unless previously requested, Western-UGP shall use Reasonable Efforts to tender to the Interconnection Customer, within fifteen (15) Calendar Days of the end of DP2, an Environmental Review agreement authorizing Western-UGP, at Interconnection Customer’s expense, to perform environmental review of the proposed interconnection to Western-UGP’s transmission facilities, including review under NEPA, 42 U.S.C. §4321, et seq., as amended, and setting forth Interconnection Customer’s responsibilities in connection with such environmental review.
+Unless previously requested, Western-UGP shall use Reasonable Efforts to tender to the Interconnection Customer, within fifteen (15) Calendar Days of the end of DP2 or the PDP, an Environmental Review agreement authorizing Western-UGP, at Interconnection Customer’s expense, to perform environmental review of the proposed interconnection to Western-UGP’s transmission facilities, including review under NEPA, 42 U.S.C. §4321, et seq., as amended, and setting forth Interconnection Customer’s responsibilities in connection with such environmental review.
 The Environmental Review agreement shall contain a non-binding good faith estimate of the cost and timeframe for completing the Environmental Review.
 Interconnection Customer shall execute the environmental review agreement and return it, with the estimated funds set forth in the agreement based upon the level of Environmental Review required, to Western-UGP within thirty (30) Calendar Days after receipt by the Interconnection Customer.
 If an executed Environmental Review agreement and the required funds are not provided in the manner set forth above, the Interconnection Request shall be deemed withdrawn.
 Notwithstanding the provisions of Section 3.7 of the GIP, an Interconnection Customer shall have no right to cure the failure to deliver the executed Environmental Review agreement or the required funds in the timeframe identified above.
 If the costs incurred by Western-UGP are less than the deposit submitted by Interconnection Customer, Western-UGP shall refund the difference, without interest, as soon as the necessary vouchers are prepared.
 In addition, if at any time prior to the issuance of Western-UGP’s final NEPA decisional document the Interconnection Customer fails to comply with the terms of the Environmental Review agreement, Western-UGP shall notify the Transmission Provider of the Interconnection Customer’s failure.
 Upon such notification, Transmission Provider may deem the Interconnection Request withdrawn.

 8.6.1.1 Environmental Review Procedures.